DylanFrenchCarroll/WeatherEventsApp/README.md

 + Personal Statement
 <br />

-+ ### Firebase Authentication
+### Firebase Authentication

 I used Firebase Authentcation to authenticate users within my application.
 Users can create an account with an arbitrary email/password.
 The email does not require verification as I dont want users to provide their actual email for demo purposes.
 Any combination of email/password can be used without need of an actual email address.
-Users can also sign in via Google to ease this process.
+Users can also sign in via Google to ease this process. <br />

-+ ### Firebase Realtime DB (CRUD)
+### Firebase Realtime DB (CRUD)
 I choose the older Realtime Database to store events for my app.
-Users have access to CRUD functionality once they sign in. <br /> <br />
-Users can delete and update events by clicking on them from the report page or on the event within the maps screen. <br /> <br />
-This is all very rudimentary principles and I feel like I do not need to go too indepth on this topic as some of the specific features are explained below.
+Users have access to CRUD functionality once they sign in.
+Users can delete and update events by clicking on them from the report page or on the event within the maps screen.
+This is all very rudimentary principles and I feel like I do not need to go too indepth on this topic as some of the specific features are explained below. <br />